-“They’ll be placed somewhere that’s big enough for them to have water, food, and a litter box or a blanket for comfort and things for decoration within the acclamation kit,” Sindoni said.
+“They’ll be placed somewhere that’s big enough for them to have water, food, a litter box and a blanket for comfort,” Sindoni said.
 “The adoptee has everything on hand to jump start with their cat.”

 Adoptees are provided with a starter kit that includes a crate, litter and appropriate equipment, bowls, cat food, a blanket and an instructional guide on how to take care of a cat.